 Toulouse–Blagnac Airport (TLS): Tech and Travel Combined

 If you’re looking to book a flight to France for a mix of work and play, this airport strikes the perfect balance.
-It’s well connected to cities across Europe and offers seasonal flights to North Africa and the Middle East.
+It’s well-connected to cities across Europe and offers seasonal flights to North Africa and the Middle East.

 When is Toulouse a good choice?